 I have experienced some “seemingly” hopeless situations since accepting Jesus Christ as my Savior and Lord.
 However, that was before I really grabbed hold of faith and comprehended the magnitude of Jesus' finished works on the Cross, His resurrection after three (3) days and His ascension.
 It happened when I watched The Easter Experience a few years ago.
 The reality of hope as my security changed my perspective about life as a Christian.
 I vowed to never again allow despair and disappointment to interrupt my life and convince me that my situation or life will never change for the better.

-Hopelessness affects us mentally, emotionally, physically and spiritually.
+Hopelessness touches us, physically and spiritually.
 For example, hopelessness made the disciples abandon Jesus in fear and to hide after His death.
 The external circumstances (Jesus’ arrest) gave the appearance that there was no hope.
 They did not expect any good or change for the better.
-They did not remember He told them of His impending death and they certainly did not have hope of His resurrection.
+They did not remember He told them of His impending death, and they certainly did not have hope of His resurrection.
 It was only after their personal encounter with the risen Savior that hope sprang forth like the branches and leaves on a “seemingly” dead tree in spring.
-So it is with us!
+So, it is with us!

 Apostle Paul says it like this in 2 Corinthians 2:14:

 I am grateful that God always makes it possible for Christ to lead us to victory.
 God also helps us spread the knowledge about Christ everywhere, and this knowledge is like the smell of perfume.

 Not only does Christ, our Champion, lead us to victory, we are empowered to spread the knowledge of our victory in Him everywhere.